Introduction

 Data Retention

-Upon termination of the Service or at the request of a teacher, school, or district, we will delete all associated data using industry-standard methods.
+Upon termination of the Service, or at the request of a teacher, school, or district, we will delete or return the associated data using industry-standard methods.

 Data Security